Faculty members have the majority of the responsibility of selecting appropriate new materials for the University

 Book Budget Allocation

 The library budget determines the amount of library collection-development funds to be used by the academic departments for the purchase of library materials.
-Forty thousand dollars is initially set aside from this total to improve graduate library materials in general.
+Fifty thousand dollars is initially set aside from this total to improve graduate library materials in general.
 The following procedure describes how the remainder of that amount is divided among the academic departments.

 - 50% based on student hours sold the preceding year (May term to Spring semester)

-- 30% based on number of courses listed in the undergraduate catalog
+- 30% based on number of courses listed in the catalog

 - 30% based on undergraduate hours sold (May term to Spring semester); upper-division x1.5

 - 10% based on Materials Cost Factor*